watsonwork/watsonwork-echo/README.md

-Go to [Watson Workspace](https://workspace.ibm.com) and create a space named **Examples**, then open the **Apps** tab for that space and add the **Greeter** app to it.
+Go to [Watson Workspace](https://workspace.ibm.com) and create a space named **Examples**, then open the **Apps** tab for that space and add the **Echo** app to it.

 In the **Examples** space, say "*Hello there*".

-The app will respond with a greeting message echoing what you just said:
+The app will respond with a message echoing what you just said:
 "*Hey [your name], did you say Hello there?*"

 The application will also output the following log:
 ```
-watsonwork-greeter-app Got a message { <message details here> }
+watsonwork-echo-app Got a message { <message details here> }
-watsonwork-greeter-app Sent greeting message to space <space id>
+watsonwork-echo-app Sent message to space <space id>
 ```

 ## Project layout